 Carrying a kayak can be done by hand (Portaging) or with a lightweight wheel cart (Dolley).

 Kayaks are lightweight, and considered cartop boats.
 This is generally true, except for a small number of humongous kayaks (typically pedal driven fishing kayaks) that weigh over 120 lbs.
-The Wavewalk S4 kayak weighs 98 lbs, and it can be easily car topped.
+The Wavewalk S4 kayak weighs 100 lbs, and one person can cartop it.

 A portable 6 HP 4-Cycle outboard motor weighs up to 60 lbs, and mounting it on the S4 is quick and easy.